ndiego/genesis-columns-advanced/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Generates shortcodes for all 37 possible column layouts when using Genesis column classes.
+Adds shortcodes to easily create up to 42 different columned layouts.

 == Description ==

-This plugin generates shortcodes for every column configuration available with the column classes provided by the Genesis Framework by [StudioPress](http://www.studiopress.com).
+This plugin was originally designed to generate shortcodes for every column configuration available with the column classes provided by the [Genesis Framework](http://www.studiopress.com), hence the name.
+We are pleased to announce that as of version 2.0, the plugin is completely standalone and does not require Genesis.
+By moving away from Genesis, new features have also been added such as the inclusion of fifths.

 Shortcodes are easily added using a custom button in your Wordpress editor.
-Check out the video below for a short demo.
+They can also be added manually if you so choose.
+See the FAQ for more details.
+Check out the video below for a short demo on the plugin.

 https://youtu.be/ortnpInn_YE

 = Plugin Highlights =
 * **New** Version 2.0 brings massive UI and UX improvements
 * **New** Plugin is now fully translatable, .pot file included
+* **New** Plugin now loads its own CSS column classes and does not require Genesis
+* **New** Plugin now includes fifths so you can finally add 5 even columns!
-* 37 different responsive column configurations available
+* 42 different responsive column configurations available
 * Add custom CSS classes to any column
 * Includes three utility shortcodes to assist with layout, see the FAQ for more info
 * Only adds one button to your Wordpress editor
 * No plugin settings to configure
 * Custom button and TinyMCE popup design integrates seamlessly with the core Wordpress aesthetic
-* Developed for Genesis Framework users but usable by all!
-(See note on Installation page)

 If you have questions or would like to request additional features, such as additional utility shortcodes, please let me know in the plugin support forum.

-**Please Note:** This plugin was not developed by Studiopress, the makers of Genesis, and we have no affiliation with the company.
-We just love the Framework and like building useful tools for Genesis users.

 = Support This Plugin =

 There are a few ways you can help support the development of this plugin:

+1. Rate this plugin!
+The best show of support is to leave a review.
+1. Submit a translation to [info@outermostdesign.com](mailto:info@outermostdesign.com)
 1. If you spot an error or bug, please let us know in the support forums.
 The issue will be diagnosed an a new release push out as soon as possible.
-1. Rate this plugin!
-The best show of support is to leave a review.
 1. [Donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=D2LLR72CD82JJ).
 Time is money, and contributions from users like you really help us dedicate more hours to the continual development and support of this plugin.